Carrie Gracie: BBC career

 In an earlier series of features for BBC World News (TV) and BBC World Service (radio), she had tracked the process of power changes, migration, changing work/educational options and land redevelopment in a single southeastern Chinese village: this series of reports from White Horse village (the place name appearing in the titles of the various parts of the project) aired between ca 2006 and 2008.
+The first report won a Peabody Awards.
 A follow-up came in 2015.

 In December 2013, she was appointed BBC News' first editor for China based in Beijing.
 She resigned from this post at the end of December 2017/beginning of January 2018, citing pay discrimination over gender for the BBC's international editors.
 Her pay was £92,000 in 2009 and it was £135,000 in 2017, but she said the dispute was about parity and not about the amount.
 Jeremy Bowen, the BBC Middle East editor, earned somewhere between £150,000 and £199,000, while North American editor Jon Sopel earned somewhere between £200,000 and £249,000.
 The BBC had offered a 33% pay rise but, according to Gracie, had failed to offer equal pay.
 The dispute occurred against a background of complaints about excessive pay for some employees of the publicly funded BBC.
 The BBC stated it had "inadvertently" underpaid her by £100,000 because the senior journalist was “in development.”

 Gracie returned to her former post in the BBC newsroom on a salary of £145,000.
 In December 2017 and January 2018, Gracie acted as a guest presenter of the BBC Radio 4 Today programme.

 Since returning to London she had often been the main afternoon presenter on weekends either on the BBC News Channel or BBC World News.
 In June 2018 the BBC agreed to give her years of back pay and to pay her equally with male presenters.
 Gracie donated the full amount of £361,000 to the Equal Pay Advice Service and the Fawcett Society.
 In 2018 Gracie took months of unpaid leave in order to take on writing and speaking engagements about both China and gender equality.
 She returned to work at the BBC News Channel and BBC World News afterwards.

 On 25 August 2020, Gracie announced via her Twitter profile that she had presented for the last time and would be leaving the BBC to pursue other interests.

 Personal life

 Gracie speaks fluent Mandarin.
-She has two children with her former husband, Chinese rock musician Cheng Jin.
+In 1995 she married Chinese rock musician Jin Cheng, with whom she has two children, though the couple later divorced.
 The children both spent a term in a Chinese school.
-In 2012, she received treatment for cancer.
+Gracie lives in Richmond, London.
+In 2012, she received treatment for breast cancer.